VincentBai-dotcom/AIT-Final-Project-API/README.md

 The content below is an example project proposal / requirements document.
 Replace the text below the lines marked "__TODO__" with details specific to your project.
 Remove the "TODO" lines.

-(__TODO__: your project name_)

-# Shoppy Shoperson
+# Ear Trainer

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+A well-trained musician can identify intervals, chords, scales, etc. just by listening to a piece of music, and good ears will be beneficial to a musician almost in all aspects.
+However this skill cannot be acquired without meticilous effort.

+This Ear Trainer is a web app that will allow users to pratice their ability to identifies intervals and chords (or more) by ear.
+The user will have the option to choose which set of questions they are working on, and the app will also keep track of the users' performance on each type of the question to sharpen their weakest point.

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users and PerformanceStats.

-* users can have multiple lists (via references)
+* users can have one PerformanceStats (via references)
-* each list can have multiple items (by embedding)

-(__TODO__: sample documents_)
+* each PerformanceStats can have multiple type of pratices(chords, intervals), and each type would have the number the problems answered correctly by the user and the total number of problems done by the user, as well as the stats classified by the type (by embedding)

 An Example User: